-Available to qualifying Santander banking customers the Santander World Elite Mastercard offers a range of perks, including free Wi-Fi access at over a million hotspots and unlimited entry to a choice of 800 airport lounges courtesy of LoungeKey.
+Available to qualifying Santander banking customers the Santander World Elite Mastercard offers a range of perks, including free Wi-Fi access at over a million hotspots and unlimited entry to a choice of over 1,000 airport lounges courtesy of LoungeKey.
 You also get discounted travel insurance, access to a Mastercard concierge and cashback on purchases.
 To top it all off, the Santander World Elite Mastercard charges no foreign transaction fees on purchases made abroad.

 What benefits can I get with a Santander credit card?

 Your Santander card can reward you for everyday card spend.
 The Santander All in One Credit Card offers cashback on all credit card spend, with no caps on the amount you can earn.
 The World Elite Mastercard offers cashback on all card spend but with a cap on the total amount of cashback you can earn.
 Finally, all Santander credit cards offer generous cashback benefits with selected retailers.
 Simply switch on Retailer Offers in Online or Mobile Banking and earn up to 15% cashback with the offers you choose.

 Link any of your Santander credit cards with Apple Pay, Google Pay, Samsung Pay, Fitbit Pay or Garmin Pay and you can pay for goods and services with a simple tap of your phone, so you don’t have to carry your card with you everywhere you go.